20 Animals With Green Eyes

 by Valerius Geng is licensed under CC BY 3.0

 Abyssinian cats are distinguished by their reddish-brown fur and brilliant green eyes.
-This species did not enjoy much popularity prior to the colonial era.
+This species did not enjoy much popularity before the colonial era.

 The animals with green eyes were first imported during this time, first to Africa and then to Europe.

-The species rose to become one of the most widespread domestic cats in the world over a number of centuries.
+Over several centuries, the species rose to become one of the most widespread domestic cats in the world.

-Abyssinian cats are still among the most popular indoor cats today and may be found all over the world.
+Abyssinian cats are still among the most popular indoor cats today and may be found worldwide.

 The Egyptian Mau Cat is an uncommon breed outside of Egypt and one of the several cat types distinguished by its vivid green eyes.